jothivarshini/LeetCode-Handbook/README.md

 **The languages that I'll be using:**

 I prefer to code in Python (and a bit of Java), so the solutions would be in one of the two languages.
-I might sprinkle some C/C++ if I'm feeling up to it (:
+I might sprinkle some C/C++ or even JS if I'm feeling up to it (:

 The questions for the problems would be commented in the files.